LucieCicvarkova/website-design-wooala/README.md

-# Design of personal website
+# Design of a personal website
-Design concept of personal website
+Design concept of the personal website presenting hand made crafts
 https://luciecicvarkova.github.io/website-design-wooala/